-Back pain relief just got a little easier thanks to the Chirp Wheel (which was previously called the Plexus Wheel.)
+Back pain relief just got a little easier thanks to the Chirp Wheel.
 We are thrilled to have discovered how this back roller wheel is a simple yet effective way to relieve our back pain.

 Last year the folks at Chirp sent Janice and I each a set of sample Chirp Wheels for us to write this Chirp Wheel+ review and they sponsored this post so that we could invest the time in writing about our experiences and photographing the Chirp Wheels.
 And we love these yoga wheels so much that we’ve updated this post to share it with you again.

-The Chirp Wheel, which is a special type of yoga wheel, is one of my all-time favorite products that I’ve ever reviewed.
+The Chirp Wheel, which was previously called the Plexus Wheel, is a special type of yoga wheel and it is one of my all-time favorite products that I’ve ever reviewed.

 I received a set of these three different size yoga wheels last year to review.
 I’d never even heard of a yoga wheel before and to be honest, I’m not great about exercising regularly.

 But I started using them and I haven’t stopped.
 I’ve rolled my back out for a few minutes almost every day for over a year.
 Sometimes I’ll use the three different wheels as part of a more extensive stretching and mini “yoga” session (I’m still quite the beginner at yoga)… but other times I will just stretch and massage my back by rolling for a couple minutes on each of the different wheels, starting with the largest.

 I cannot even describe how thankful I am to have been given these Chirp Wheels.
 They help my back so much and I love that I don’t have to devote a bunch of time each day to see results.

 A Chirp Wheel bundle is definitely my TOP GIFT IDEA for anyone who sits at a computer or has a sore back.